kishor12reddy/emotion_detection_webapp/README.md

 - Neutral
 - Sad
 - Surprise

+You can download the RAF-DB dataset from [here](http://www.whdeng.cn/RAF/model1.html).

 ## 🧠 Model Architecture
 The model uses a Convolutional Neural Network (CNN) with the following layers: